-- Windmill Crusader, who believes his windmills to be actual threats.
-In the Ur-example, this is the belief that literal windmills actually are literal gigantic hostile humanoids.
+- Windmill Crusader, who believes their windmills to be actual threats.
+In the Ur-example, this is the belief that literal windmills actually are gigantic hostile humanoids.
 However, it’s normally meant metaphorically.

 - The Manipulative Bastard who pretends that the windmill is a real threat.
-He does this to scare people into giving him power, to trick them into rewarding him for “keeping them safe” from something from which they don’t need protection, or to divert their attention from his own foul schemes.
+They do this to scare people into giving them power, to trick people into rewarding them for “keeping them safe” from something from which they don’t need protection, or to divert people’s attention from their own foul schemes.

-- Any fanatic who needs excuses to make his beliefs socially relevant.
-This may be an overlap between the first two alternatives, since the fanatic is likely to honestly believe everything that doesn’t fit his narrow worldview to be actual threats as well as being hypocritical enough to lie and tell himself that it’s the only way to make people see the truth.
+- Any fanatic who needs excuses to make their beliefs socially relevant.
+This may be an overlap between the first two alternatives since the fanatic is likely to honestly believe everything that doesn’t fit their narrow worldview to be actual threats as well as being hypocritical enough to lie and tell themself that it’s the only way to make people see the truth.

 - The creation of a Windmill Political is integral to the plot of Watchmen.

 - In the Bone comic series, Phoney Bone does the Manipulative Bastard version of this: he convinces the people of Barrelhaven that they need to be protected from the (actually harmless) dragons, and capitalizes on his new role as the Dragon Slayer to win a bet.

 - Parodied in Asterix in Spain, when one man the Gauls talk to charges, weapons ready, whenever windmills are mentioned.